Hewlbern/DataExploration/README.md

 ### It's super easy to do and cheaper than loop detectors and has more future functionality.

-#### Ground Truth is key to establish.
+#### Truth must be established.
- - "To establish ground truth, in terms of “occupancy, volume, queue lengths and speed”, we need a “technology (that) has been refined to a point, that field evaluations are currently being made.”.
+ - "To establish truth, in terms of “occupancy, volume, queue lengths and speed”, we need a “technology (that) has been refined to a point, that field evaluations are currently being made.”.
      - This is a 25 year old quote made in the above 1993 U.S. Department of Transportation, Federal Highway Administration training video, based on their having conducted numerous surveys across numerous U.S. States which had led to the assertion, that they collectively had a constant/at any point in time a 25% detector failure…causing “the large number of failures nationwide (having) created a deep concern within the traffic engineering community”.

     - Note, each is based on freely available open source code which any person, company can internally implement without, royalties, intellectual property payments or reliance on external vendors if they choose to pursue such an approach:-